kubernetes/website/v1.1/docs/devel/development.md

 ---
 title: "Development Guide"
 ---

-# Development Guide

 # Releases and Official Builds

 Official releases are built in Docker containers.
 Details are [here](http://releases.k8s.io/release-1.1/build/README.md).
 You can do simple builds and development with just a local Docker installation.
 If want to build go locally outside of docker, please continue below.

 ## Go development environment

 Kubernetes is written in [Go](http://golang.org) programming language.
-If you haven't set up Go development environment, please follow [this instruction](http://golang.org/doc/code.html) to install go tool and set up GOPATH.
+If you haven't set up Go development environment, please follow [this instruction](http://golang.org/doc/code) to install go tool and set up GOPATH.
 Ensure your version of Go is at least 1.3.

 ## Git Setup